tytydraco/yessleep/out/A_Theory_Worth_Disproving_Final.md

 An idea dawned on me.
 “What about his head?
 You still have it, don’t you?”

 He glanced at me, sly.
 I realized he didn’t want to give away more than he had to.
-“It doesn’t do much.
- Mostly just blinks and looks around.”
+“It doesn’t do much.Mostly just blinks and looks around.”

 “It doesn’t talk?”